Betterez/breaker/README.md

 Breaker has a function for each of the HTTP methods: `GET`, `POST`, `PUT`, `PATCH`, `HEAD`, `DELETE`, and `OPTIONS`.

-They follow the same easy convention as HTTPotion: `Breaker.get/3`, `Breaker.put/3`, etc.
+They follow the same easy convention as HTTPoison: `Breaker.get/3`, `Breaker.put/3`, etc.

 ### Naming your Breaker ###